sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_DynamicOriginSelection/README.md

 **NOTE:** Here and below throughout the workshop, replace the example domain name `d123.cloudfront.net` with the unique name of your distribution.

-Currently the images served by your CloudFront distribution are read from an S3 bucket located in "EU (Frakfurt)".
+Currently the images served by your CloudFront distribution are read from an S3 bucket located in "EU (Frankfurt)".

-As part of this lab, we will create a new lambda function which will inspect `CloudFront-Viewer-Country` header, set by Cloudfront, to find the country of the viewer and if the viewer is located in United States or Canada, origin is updated to bucket in "US West (Oregon)" region.
+As part of this lab, we will create a new lambda function which will inspect `CloudFront-Viewer-Country` header, set by CloudFront, to find the country of the viewer and if the viewer is located in United States or Canada, origin is updated to bucket in "US West (Oregon)" region.
 On completion of this lab, depending upon viewer country of the users of this lab, the average response time might change.
-For example, for users in US and Canada, since "US West (Oregon)" is nearer than "EU (Frakfurt)", the average response time should be considerably lesser.
+For example, for users in US and Canada, since "US West (Oregon)" is nearer than "EU (Frankfurt)", the average response time should be considerably lesser.

 ## Steps